Compiling to recurrent neurons: Experiments

 Our implementation of $\cj${ $(\nb{\lto}, \nb{\Bool}, \nb{\N})$} is a simple prototype built in \t{PyTorch}, a domain-specific language for programming neural networks in \t{Python} \cite{paszke2019pytorch}.
 It extends \t{PyTorch} with the primitives in $\cj${ $(\nb{\lto}, \nb{\Bool}, \nb{\N})$}, enriching it with first-class iteration and conditionals.
 The compiler, which implements the specification in Fig. \ref{fig:compiling-programs}, is roughly 200 lines of \t{Python}.

 The experiments study two related image transformation tasks.
 The first is the iterative image transformation task from Fig. \ref{fig:task}, where a neural network is programmed to solve it using first-class iteration.
 The second experiment is a conditional and iterative image transformation---if the input is an even digit, apply vertical blur iteratively, else return the original image.
 A neural network is programmed to solve it using first-class iteration \textit{and} conditionals.

 These experiments illustrate, but do not exhaust, possible approaches to these tasks.
 They are meant to highlight the benefits and challenges inherent to differentiable programming with first-class discrete structure.
+Specifically, they are designed to test our specification: whether a compiler can be implemented according to it, and whether the compiler correctness theorem we identify is driving positive impacts on learning.
+They are not engineering benchmarks; they test \textit{the theory}.

 To briefly summarize our results, we find that programming neural networks with first-class discrete structure helps them learn faster and with greater data-efficiency relative to a neural network programmed without first-class iteration.
 These benefits persist even when using the compiler in an alternative \textit{type-preserving} way---returning instead a random $\nb{k}$-linear map from $\cm{\D}$ to $\cm{\ty}$.
 The data also reveal an interesting limitation of our specification.
 Linking with vectors of large \textit{norm} can destabilize learning dynamics.
 Yet it is allowed by our specification, which only demands that these vectors are in $\cm{\D}$.
 By bounding the norm of linked vectors, a compiler could feasibly prevent this instability.